tehpsalmist/ng-tailwindcss/readme.md

 - Don't forget to adjust your angular.json `styles` array to reflect the `outputCSS` file, if you are using your original global stylesheet as your `sourceCSS` file.

-- If you already have complicated start/build/production/etc scripts, then manually customizing these scripts should be preferred to running `ng-tailwindcss s`.
+- If you already have complicated start/build/production/etc scripts, then manually customizing these scripts should be preferred to running `ngtw s`.

-  - `ng-tailwindcss build` should be included _before_ any build process using `&&` to ensure all stylesheets are up-to-date before the angular build takes place.
+  - `ngtw build` should be included _before_ any build process using `&&` to ensure all stylesheets are up-to-date before the angular build takes place.

-    ex: `"build-prod": "ng-tailwindcss build && ng build --prod --aot"`
+    ex: `"build-prod": "ngtw build && ng build --prod --aot"`

-  - `ng-tailwindcss watch` should be coupled with the dev server command (`ng serve`) using a single `&` so the processes run concurrently and can be killed concurrently.
+  - `ngtw watch` should be coupled with the dev server command (`ng serve`) using a single `&` so the processes run concurrently and can be killed concurrently.

-    ex: `"start": "ng serve & ng-tailwindcss watch"`
+    ex: `"start": "ng serve & ngtw watch"`

-  - `ng-tailwindcss build` should also be included in a prestart script to ensure that styles are up-to-date before launching the dev server.
+  - `ngtw build` should also be included in a prestart script to ensure that styles are up-to-date before launching the dev server.
 If your dev server starts with a different command (with no `pre` option), consider:

-    ex: `"custom dev command": "ng-tailwindcss build && fancy -dev -server -command & ng-tailwindcss watch`
+    ex: `"custom dev command": "ngtw build && fancy -dev -server -command & ngtw watch`

 Running into a scenario not covered in this documentation?
 [Open an issue!](https://github.com/tehpsalmist/ng-tailwindcss/issues/new)